 - Florence Cathedral: This vast cathedral towers over the city with its Renaissance dome and Gothic architecture.
 Entrance is free.

 - Uffizi Gallery: The gallery houses some of the most important works of the Renaissance, including works by Leonardo da Vinci, Giotto, Botticelli and Michelangelo.
 Make sure you secure tickets in advance as this is one of the most popular museums in the World.
+Book this tour.

 - Michelangelo’s David statue: Perhaps Michelangelo’s most famous statue, the lifelike David stands at 17 feet high in the Galleria dell’Accademia.
 Reservations are recommended.
+Book this tour.

 - Tuscany: Take a drive through the Tuscan countryside, stopping at wineries in the Chianti region, and check out the charming small towns of Greve in Chianti and Radda in Chianti.
 Continue into the south of Tuscany with a visit to Siena, the hub of the Siena region, and spend some time tasting wine in Montalcino and Montapulciano.
 Don’t forget a stop in Pienza to try the famous pecorino cheese.
+Book this tour.

 Since no cars are allowed in the city, it’s an escape from the normal hustle and bustle of blaring horns and angry traffic snarls.
 Instead, you wander through the narrow cobblestone streets on foot or glide around the city on a gondola.

 - St. Mark’s Square: The most iconic square in Venice where the vast majority of pigeons congregate, St. Mark’s Square is a sight to behold.
 Make this your first stop, right off the boat ride on the Grand Canal that brings you into the city.
+Book a tour.

 - Glass Island: There’s an island in the Venetian Lagoon called Murano, where glass has been made for more than 700 years.
 Definitely worth a visit.
+Book a tour.